JorgeLRW/whale/README.md

   --output-dir paper_ready/examples/sample_outputs
 ```

-All generated CSVs mirror the schema used by the MRI pipelines, making it easy to
+All generated CSVs mirror the schema used by the pipelines, making it easy to
 compare coverage, timing, and (when Gudhi is installed) bottleneck distances across
 domains.